Happy New Year! What's up in January 2021?

 Chris is one of the leading experts in the world on Spanish methods of training, having studied for the last 12 years in Spain with many of the legends of Spanish coaching and having written the best-selling book, The Secrets of Spanish Tennis, in 2014.

 As an educator, Chris is passionate about helping adults, juniors, parents, and coaches become smarter and more efficient in their training.
-He holds high performance workshops and camps year-round at his club in Vermont.
+He holds high performance workshops and presentations year-round at his club in Vermont.
 He also offers a celebrated digital tennis school, CLTA Online, with cutting edge courses that can be accessed at anytime--from anywhere in the world.

-A family oriented father of three kids, Chris understands the ups and downs of childhood and he treats every player like part of his family.
+A family oriented father of four kids, Chris understands the ups and downs of childhood and he treats every player like part of his family.
 Chris believes in building strong values and character in his players, not only to be better tennis players, but to be better citizens in the world.
 He believes it is a privilege as a teacher or coach to be in a position to help shape the lives of his students.
 Chris wants to develop a champion person, not just a champion tennis player.
 For Chris, a coach must lead by example and be a role model--both on and off the court.
 Chris Lewit students fight to win, but Chris expects them to always win with integrity, honor, and sportsmanship.

 While tennis is his life's passion, Chris is active in EMS and volunteers as a licensed EMT for Hoboken Volunteer Ambulance Corps--and he is studying to be a Paramedic.
 He finds great joy in serving his community as a first responder.
 He is also a dedicated national spelling bee coach to his daughter Sky, and cross-country coach to his son Isaiah.